BildermanKawasaki/Baby-Panda/README.md

 Baby Panda is a core-XY printer with moving conveyor build plate to enable continuous printing.
 It borrows a lot of it's motion system from the Voron 2.4, and was designed to repurpose as many parts as possible from a pair of Ender 3 Pro/V2 printers.

 ## Building Baby Panda
 There are currently no build instructions for Baby Panda.
-The best way to get started is to check out available documentation:
+The best way to get started is to check out available documentation and then follow along in the [Voron 2.4r2 assembly manual](https://github.com/VoronDesign/Voron-2/raw/Voron2.4/Manual/Assembly_Manual_2.4r2.pdf):
 * [BOM](https://github.com/robwaldhauser/Baby-Panda/blob/main/BOM%20Spreadsheet.ods) - Baby Panda bill of materials (.ods format)
 * [STLs](https://github.com/robwaldhauser/Baby-Panda/tree/main/STLs) - model files for each part
 * [CAD](https://github.com/robwaldhauser/Baby-Panda/tree/main/CAD) - An archive containing a .step file with a fully assembled Baby Panda